danielcorin/blog/content/til/obsidian/blinking-cursor.md

 - macos
 ---

-I want to stop the Obsidian editor cursor from blinking.
+I wanted to stop the Obsidian editor cursor from blinking.
 Something like VS Code's

 ```json